 The Department of Mass Communication and Journalism at the University of Dhaka is regarded as the top-ranking Department of its kind in the country.
-Over the years it has produced brilliant graduates who are now working in the leading national newspapers and electronic media, government and nongovernmental organizations, international organizations, advertising agencies, bank and business organizations, and academic institutions.
+Over the years it has produced brilliant students who are now working in the leading national newspapers and electronic media, government and nongovernmental organizations, international organizations, advertising agencies, bank and business organizations and academic institutions.

 The Department offers a four-year undergraduate programme.
 It lays emphasis on the process, uses and effects of different types and forms of communication, interrelationships between media and society, structure, organization and history of mass communication, emerging forms of communication technology, international communication, techniques of media reporting and editing, and communication research methodology.

 The theory, syntactics, semantics and pragmatics of mass communication are given considerable importance in the entire gamut of the academic programme.
 The culture and heritage of the country, political and socio-economic perspectives, and contemporary national and international affairs are well integrated into the course structure.
 The courses are designed so as to enable the students to have a broad view of media, society and culture, with a good grounding in the theory and practice of mass communication.

 The course instructors are at the cutting edge of their profession.
 They are consistently serious about enhancing their knowledge and skill for the benefit of the students.